IELTS Cue Card Sample 21 - Describe a friend from your childhood

 Q. How important would you say it is to have friends from different cultures?

 Answer: In my opinion, having friends from diverse cultures is extremely important and helpful.
-Initially, people learn many things about other cultures such as history, customs, values and points, and this way their knowledge in enhanced.
+Initially, people learn many things about other cultures such as history, customs, values and points, and this way their knowledge is enhanced.
 Furthermore, it promotes diversity and cultivates tolerance and understanding as well as positive changes in our attitude.
-For example, by having a friend with completely different culture, people can swap opinions, broaden their horizons and become tolerant about things they have not faced before.
+For example, by having a friend from a completely different culture, people can swap opinions, broaden their horizons and become tolerant about things they have not faced before.
 To conclude, I reckon that it is essential that people have pals from different countries because as far as I'm concerned, this could only lead to positive outcomes.

 [Part 3 question answers are written by - Mary, Economist & Business Consultant, UK]

-If you can answer this cue card you should also be able to answer the following cue card topics:
+If you can answer this cue card topic, you should also be able to answer the following cue card topics:

 1. Describe one of your long term friends.